Key lessons developers can take away from Breath of the Wild

 The Legend of Zelda: Breath of the Wild has crashed into the games industry right as many companies are trying to figure out how to make powerful open-world games, and it succeeds in building a compelling world on what is supposedly an underpowered console.

-Since we can’t stop playing the game, and because were starting to notice some of the magic tricks that were selling the illusion of an open-world Hyrule, we took to the Gamasutra Twitch channel today to highlight some of the key systems and how they succeed, to help developers improve their next open world games.
+Since we can’t stop playing the game, and because were starting to notice some of the magic tricks that were selling the illusion of an open-world Hyrule, we took to the Gamasutra Twitch channel today to highlight some of the key systems and how they succeed, to help developers improve their next open-world games.

 If you’re looking for a few highlights of what we discussed, here’s a short list based on our discussion (seen above).